-At Global Community Communications Alliance (GCCA) we approach healing with the same community spirit as we approach everything else.
+We of Global Community Communications Alliance (GCCA) approach healing with the same community spirit as we approach everything else.
 Our healing team works primarily through the Soulistic Medical Institute (which is comprised of Soulistic Hospice and Soulistic Healing Center), experiencing many opportunities to serve both community members and the public.
-While we use standard medicine when necessary and unavoidable, we prefer the more wholistic and soulistic methods of healing.
+While we use standard medicine when necessary and unavoidable, we prefer the more holistic and soulistic methods of healing.
 I connect two concepts with the word holistic—whole and holy—which have many implications in relation to the process of healing, including bringing in the state of the soul, thus the term soulistic.

-We have discovered that physical and psychospiritual healing has to do with a shift in the mind, in the thought processes of the individual.
-Thus we are actively seeking healing versus curing of illness—healing having to do with the whole person and curing, in contrast, which focuses on making the physical symptoms go away without consideration of psychospiritual, cultural, social, and environmental factors.
-We observe that too many doctors and the other facets of healthcare really aren’t in the ministry of healing; they are in the business of curing.
-For example, a surgeon can successfully remove a physical tumor , but not deal with the various factors that may have contributed to that tumor.
-Nor do most surgeons follow up by having the patient implement wholistic preventative and health-promoting practices.
+We have discovered that physical and psychospiritual healing have to do with a shift in the mind, in the thought processes of the individual.
+Thus we are actively seeking healing versus curing of illness—healing having to do with the whole person and curing, in contrast, focusing on making the physical symptoms go away without consideration of psychospiritual, cultural, social, and environmental factors.
+We observe that too many doctors and the other facets of the allopathic healthcare system really are not in the ministry of healing but rather in the business of curing.
+For example, a surgeon can successfully remove a physical tumor, but not deal with the various factors that may have contributed to that tumor.
+Nor do most surgeons follow up in having the patient implement holistic preventative and health-promoting practices.
 Neither do they deal with the emotions and mind of the individual, the thought processes of the individual that lead to so many decisions that affects one’s health.
-And, even if a doctor would want to be more wholistic, most insurance companies will pay for surgery but not for the additional health-promoting and preventative follow-up treatment.
+And, even if a doctor would want to be more holistic, most insurance companies will pay for surgery but not for the additional health-promoting and preventative follow-up treatment.

 Most of us who are community members in GCCA feel that we are in an accelerated process of healing and, whether accelerated or more gradual, healing can be very challenging, intense, and psychologically (as well as physically) painful.
 Though I see my entire life as a process of continued healing and unfolding into more expanded wholeness, I went through an extremely challenging period of a few years of intense healing, struggling with physical symptoms that were really scary and very uncomfortable and at times almost unbearably painful.
 In order for me to get through my physical condition and actually heal, I had to deal with lots of personal psychospiritual issues, at an accelerated pace if I was going to physically survive.

-Though today I am no longer able to ride a bicycle many miles or hike up to fifteen miles a day, I can hike and walk up to four miles and swim lots of laps.
-Though my physical vehicle (body) won’t allow me to do as many activities as I enjoyed in the past, at 61 I realize that I am healthier than I have ever been, and by “holistically healthy” I mean being much more at peace, grateful, and joyful—in body, mind, and spirit.
-In my “letting-go” of many of my attachments, I became free of a lot of mindal pressure that contributed to tremendous stress on my physical body and which culminated in a serious physical illness.
+Though my physical vehicle (body) will not allow me to do as many activities as I enjoyed in the past, I realize that I am holistically healthier now than I have ever been, and by “holistically healthy” I mean being much more at peace, grateful, and joyful—in body, mind, and spirit.
+In my “letting-go” of many of my attachments, I have become free of a lot of mindal pressure that had contributed to tremendous stress on my physical body and which culminated in a serious physical illness.

 Being a product of the dominant culture’s fast and frantic pace, I was a person who moved quickly through life, experiencing much and living with many changes throughout my youth and adulthood.
 For decades I was on a fast-track in acquiring an undergraduate- and graduate-college education, exploring various religious practices, befriending many people of various walks of life, and raising three children while I worked with dedication (teaching up to one hundred and twenty-five students a day when I was in the public school system).
 For a time I lived with the challenge of being a single parent, managing the family, home, and profession, and, of course, at a maddeningly fast pace.

-So it was a wonderful thing that happened to me when, about twelve years ago, I was bed-ridden for more than three months.
+So it was a wonderful thing that happened to me when, many years ago, I was bed-ridden for more than three months.
 During that time my heart beat very slowly, and I could not even get up to walk to the bathroom.
 It seemed as if my heart was saying, “I am not going to beat any faster than this, and this is the way it is.
 So, get with this new program, lady!”
-I’m sure that there are some medical theories as to why my heart slowed down, but more important to me are the psychospiritual reasons.
-I had to be slowed down so that I could be very present to hear that small, quiet voice of God, which really isn’t very small at all.
+I am sure that there are some medical theories as to why my heart slowed down, but more important to me are the psychospiritual reasons.
+I had to be slowed down so that I could be very present to hear that small, quiet voice of God, which really is not very small at all.
 It can be quite loud if you are listening.

-In the wonderful diversity of persons living in Global Community Communications Alliance at Avalon Organic Gardens and EcoVillage (the campus of The University of Ascension Science and The Physics of Rebellion), we are reminded daily that each one of us is undergoing an ongoing, personal, and unique healing process.
+In the wonderful diversity of persons living in the spiritual community of Global Community Communications Alliance at Avalon Organic Gardens and EcoVillage (the campus of The University of Ascension Science and The Physics of Rebellion), we are reminded daily that each one of us is undergoing an ongoing, personal, and unique healing process.
 We believe that in order for our planet to heal, a unity (not uniformity) needs to happen on a global level.
-But in order for us to begin to feel that union with others?that union of souls within our uniqueness and our diversity?we must realize that what we all have in common is our need to heal, and that healing is an ongoing process.
+But in order for us to begin to feel that union with others─a union of souls within our uniqueness and our diversity─we must realize that what we all have in common is our need to heal, and that healing is an ongoing process.

 From the very beginning, our experiment in community has emphasized creating an environment that in every way supports healing and health.
 Beautiful homes and gardens, tasty organic food, clean water, fresh air, diverse and satisfying work, a strong connection with the natural world, time and tools for creativity, commitment to doing good for others, practicing clear communication, healthy diversion and recreation, a dynamic spiritual life, and a willingness to do the work necessary for healing to occur are important to us.